-- 1. Candidates in full-time employment may not register as full-time students except with the written permission of their employer.
-Members of staff of the University may be permitted to register full-time if: - - A. where they are funded from external sources, these bodies have given their permission; - B. the work on which they are engaged as full-time employees of the University is of sufficient scope and originality as to be appropriate for study as part of a higher degree; - C. the level and character of supervision offered to the member of staff is in no way incompatible with that normally associated with study for a higher degree.
+- 1. Candidates will normally be full-time students although those in full-time employment may not be so registered except with the written permission of their employer.
+Members of staff of the University may be permitted to register full-time if they can satisfy Faculty Council that: - - A. where they are funded from external sources, these bodies have given their permission; - B. the work on which they are engaged as full-time employees of the University is of sufficient scope and originality as to be appropriate for study as part of a higher degree;

+C. the level and character of supervision offered to the member of staff is in no way incompatible with that normally associated with study for a higher degree.

-Where full-time registration by a member of staff is approved the appropriate full-time fee will be payable.
+Where the Faculty Council approves full-time registration by a member of staff the appropriate full-time fee will be payable.
 Notwithstanding, members of staff in either full-time or part-time employment may choose to study part-time.
-Other applicants, who are not members of staff, may study part-time if they can satisfy the Senatus Academicus that inadequate time is available for full-time study.
+Other applicants, who are not members of staff, may study part-time only if they can satisfy the Senatus Academicus that inadequate time is available for full-time study.